mendix/docs/content/refguide/common-widget-properties.md

 title: "Properties Common in the Page Editor"
 parent: "pages"
 menu_order: 120
-tags: ["studio pro", "widget properties", "properties", "common", "widget"]
+tags: ["studio pro", "widget properties", "properties", "common", "widget", "classes"]
 #Common Section and Visibility section anchors are used in links of common-section-link and visibility-section-link snippets.
 If moving or renaming them, do not forget to update snippets.
 ---